Biology Links for Zoology 250

 • Index of Organism Names (extensive database of Latin names derived from the scientific literature; no quality control on synonyms though)

-• Global Biodiversity Information Facility (extensive database of taxon names, including classification and geographic range information)
+• Global Biodiversity Information Facility (extensive database of taxon names, including classification and geographic range information; but, again, no quality control on synonyms)

-• Sea Slug Forum (everything you would like to know about sea lugs)
+• Sea Slug Forum (everything you'd like to know about sea slugs)

 Great photo/video sites: